asdf-format/asdf-standard/docs/source/file_layout.rst

   released under a permissive license in the `bzip2 library
   <http://www.bzip.org/>`__.

-The standard does not currently specify how additional 4-byte compression type identifiers should be agreed upon.
+The specification does not currently specify how additional 4-byte compression type identifiers should be agreed upon.
 It is currently up to implementations to define how other identifiers are mapped to compression algorithms.